MoritzBlumer/inversion_scripts/README.md

 ind_9   18X     species_2       uninverted
 ```

-### Preparing a genotype file from a VCF file (biallelic SNPs)
+## **Preparing a genotype file from a VCF file (biallelic SNPs)**
-A genotype file like this can be much more space efficient than a full scale VCF.
+A file storing only genotypes can be much more space efficient than a full scale VCF.
 It contains only the chromosome name, position and per sample genotypes encoded as (0=hom ref, 1=het, 2=hom alt, -1=mising data).
 Based on the provided minimal information sample VCF, generate a genotype file in the required format.
 Below is one possible way to obtain a genotype file based on a VCF, but any other approach that results in the same format works.
 (A previous version included a REF and ALT column – these were not used by the script and have been dropped)